 \subsubsection{Optimization of the Constrained Weight Matrix}

-By the SVD, the weight matrix can be written as $\bQ =\bU_{2} \bD_{2} \bV_{2}^H$.
-Similar to the instantaneous CSI case, we apply the alternating minimization algorithm to optimize $\bU_{2}$, $\bD_{2}$, and $\bQ$.
-The problem formulation and solution are the same as those in \subsecref{subsec:Optimization of Constrained Weight Matrix}, so we have omitted the detailed description.
+By the SVD, the DMA weight matrix can be written as $\bQ =\bU_{2} \bD_{2} \bV_{2}^H$.
+Similarly to the instantaneous CSI case, we apply the alternating minimization algorithm to optimize $\bU_{2}$, $\bD_{2}$, and $\bQ$.
+The problem formulation and solution are the same as those in \subsecref{subsec:Optimization of Constrained Weight Matrix}, so we omit the detailed description.
 The alternating minimization algorithm for optimizing $\bQ$ with constraint \eqref{eq:statistical_P1_b} can be found in \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}}.